 Understandably, as the UK's biggest cycling retailer, many people are turning to Halfords.
 It has 450 repair centres, and is currently offering free safety checks on all bikes to help those who already have a machine hiding away in a shed or garage back rolling.

-If a repair isn’t going to do it, or you don’t already have a bike, the retailer has plenty of options.
-Halfords sells road, hybrid, mountain, electric, folding and kids bikes from a range of brands, some of which are exclusive to the retailer, and it’s a go-to destination for many first time shoppers, along with competitors such as Evans Cycles and Decathlon.
+If a repair isn't going to do it, or you don't already have a bike, the retailer has plenty of options.
+Halfords sells road, hybrid, mountain, olding and kids bikes as well as some of the best electric bikes from a range of brands, some of which are exclusive to the retailer, and it's a go-to destination for many first time shoppers, along with competitors such as Evans Cycles and Decathlon.

 Of course, don't forget your local bike shop too, as these outlets have been open throughout the Covid crisis and can be a great option.
 The big chains have reputations for delivering bargain products, but your neighbourhood shop can deliver first-class advice and will be surprisingly competitive on price too.